 - The second report was delivered in 2011.
 It included participant completion rates and key findings related to completed training.

-- The third report was delivered in 2013.
+- The third and final report was delivered in 2013.
 It includes outcome data relating to participant employment rates and comparisons of pre- and post-training wage rates that were not available for the first two reports.